Join the Food

 Are meat or poultry products allowed?

 Products containing meat or poultry may have additional regulatory requirements.
 Acceptance depends on compliance with USDA and local health department guidelines.
-We will review eligibility application review.
+We will review eligibility during the application process.

 Costs & Additional Expenses